 Kosher salt vs. sea salt

 The advantage of kosher salt is its versatility.
 It’s easy to use because of the size of it’s grain and you can easily use it during any phase of cooking.
 Sea salt is produced by evaporation of ocean water or water from saltwater lakes.
-It still retains trace minerals which is great and is less processed than table salt.
 Sea salt is available as fine grains or crystals meaning you can’t always use it as an exact swap.

 What salt to use in baking?